-How many ways can you run Windows or Linux or other operating systems on your Mac?
+How many ways can you run Windows or Linux on your Mac?
 Some Mac users might reply with a terse, ‘Too many ways.’
 I understand the sentiment.
 Windows isn’t free.
 Linux isn’t easy.
-But both can run just fine on the Mac.

-A Mac is the ultimate platform in that it runs almost any popular operating system for personal computers (what was once all the rage prior to the post-PC era of mobile computing), and in some cases can run them all at the same time.
+However, the Mac is the ultimate platform in that it runs almost any popular operating system for personal computers (what was once all the rage prior to the post-PC era of mobile computing), and in some cases can run them all at the same time.
 How can you do that?
-It’s relatively easy and once you have a copy of Windows, it’s free.
+Easy.
+And free.

 Virtually, My Dear Watson

-If you’ve explored Windows on the Mac, then you’ve likely heard of Parallels or VMWare Fusion, both of which allow a Mac to run Windows.
-One of the least expensive methods is called VirtualBox, brought to Mac users by the same folks who manage the much
+One of the better ways, and certainly the least expensive, is called VirtualBox, brought to Mac users by the same folks who manage the much

 VirtualBox for the Mac (and most x86, AMD64 and Intel64 CPUs) is an open source project which lets you run various flavors of Windows, Linux, OpenBSD, Solaris, and even OS/2.
 Yes.
 That OS/2.